-The report ranks South Africa out of 138 surveyed countries as number one in financing through local equity market, protection of minority shareholders’ interests and strength of auditing and reporting standards.
+The report ranks South Africa out of 138 surveyed countries as number one in financing through local equity markets, protection of minority shareholders’ interests, and strength of auditing and reporting standards.
 It also ranks South Africa number three in regulation of security exchanges.

 Nkabinde says that it’s not only international investors who actively trade on the JSE, but multinational companies choose to list here too.
 “The best examples include British American Tobacco (BAT), Glencore Xtrata and the forthcoming listing of ABInbev – all three of which have resulted in the attraction of significant investment into the economy.”